 The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
 This document is intended only to provide clarity to the public regarding existing CMMC requirements under the law or departmental policies.

-[DISTRIBUTION STATEMENT A] Approved for public release.
+DISTRIBUTION STATEMENT A. Approved for public release.
+Distribution is unlimited.

 TABLE OF CONTENTS